 Will I need tests?

-In most cases, if you have clear and obvious symptoms of lyme disease, you will not require tests, and a course of antibiotics will be prescribed.
+In most cases, if you have clear and obvious symptoms of lyme disease, you will not require tests, and a course of antibiotics will be prescribed, such as doxycycline.
 However, it is possible to get a blood test if you do not have a rash but have flu-like symptoms, as not all symptoms are guaranteed in every occurrence.

 What will a doctor normally advise?